 • not to allow the charity to operate while it is insolvent.

-Ensure your governing documents and policies include risk management measures
+Ensure your governing document and policies include risk management measures

-While, legally, an unincorporated association is not required to have written governing documents, many do because they are helpful practically and will greatly assist the association to demonstrate it complies with ACNC requirements.
+While, legally, an unincorporated association is not required to have a written governing document, it is a requirement for registration as a charity with the ACNC.
+A governing document assists the association to demonstrate it complies with ACNC requirements.

-It helps to have governing documents that clearly set out rules about how the association will be run, and cover issues such as decision-making, liability, management of resources and membership.
+It helps to have a governing document that clearly set out rules about how the association will be run, and cover issues such as decision-making, liability, management of resources and membership.
 The format these documents may take and what they will cover depends on the size of your association.

-At a minimum, it is important to have financial controls and rules for managing issues such as conflicts of interest and how to handle complaints.
+At a minimum, it is important to set out the objects or purposes of the association, and have suitable not-for-profit clauses, financial controls and rules for managing issues, such as conflicts of interest and how to handle complaints.